-Part 3.
-Paradox of Liberty & Slavery
+Paradox of Liberty & Slavery – Part 3

 George Washington never set a single slave free during his life.
 Only after his and his wife’s death were those slaves that he owned allowed their freedom.
 The majority of Mt.
 Vernon’s bondsmen were dowry slaves and as such, remained slaves for life.
 Though expressing privately his growing distaste of slavery, he never put his limited condemnation of the institution into action.
 He rarely used his political influence or took a public stand on important issues, favoring to remain silent and allow the debate to swirl around him.
 “Virtually all of Washington’s comments on slavery were expressed privately, and even then, he only alluded to the practice of slavery being wrong.
 On no occasion did he reveal publicly his own antipathy toward the institution or his privately expressed hopes that it would either wither naturally or be abolished by legislative action.”
 During the Revolutionary War, while a new nation in America was being founded stating that all men are created equal and guaranteeing independence for all, Washington’s correspondence indicates that he had not given much thought to the plight of African Americans.

 Washington not only refused to take a public stand against slavery, but he took actions that favored the retention of African Americans as slaves.
-While president he signed into law the Fugitive Slave act allowing slaves to be apprehended in free states, bypassed a state’s law to assure he retained his own slaves, and condemned slaves taking up arms in Saint Domingo to fight for liberty, unleashing harsh words against the Haitian bondsmen while offering money and symphony to the French Government.
-Had a leader of another country lashed out against the colonists of America for crying out “give me liberty or death” while “taking up arms to break the bonds of slavery,” and offered condolences and money to England for her troubles, Washington would have been among the first to cry foul.
+While president, he signed into law the Fugitive Slave act allowing slaves to be apprehended in free states, bypassed a state’s law to assure he retained his own slaves, and condemned slaves taking up arms in Saint Domingo to fight for liberty, unleashing harsh words against the Haitian bondsmen while offering money and sympathy to the French Government.
+No doubt, had a leader of another country lashed out against the colonists of America for crying out “give me liberty or death” while “taking up arms to break the bonds of slavery,” and offered condolences and money to England for her troubles, Washington would have been among the first to cry foul.

 A Virginia planter and large slaveholder, Washington, like his contemporaries, held the viewpoint that freedom was a white man’s right.
 Many sincerely believed that such liberties could not be bestowed upon their slaves.
 Influential men such as Thomas Jefferson reasoned persuasively that the black man, if granted freedom, could never become the intellectual equal of whites and take advantage of the opportunities to advance.
 Washington referred to his bondsmen as “poor creatures” that needed his sympathy and paternal care.
 The African American, to Washington and other slaveholders both north and south, was an investment that had a monetary value upon his person.
 In support of fellow planters who objected strongly to any movement towards emancipation, he privately sided with those who wished to retain their bondsmen, repeatedly classifying the African American as entitled “property.”